lsst-dm/dmtn-326/index.md

 Other options for the results packaging could be Zip archives, data cubes, tables with embedded cutouts, or multi-extension FITS (MEF).
 Each of these options reduce the file count but for the largest batch jobs it's likely that we would want to generate more than one output file to balance file size with file count.
 Cutouts could be grouped evenly across multiple files or they could be collected together by sky tract (effectively a spatial partition).
+The community is also requesting cutouts in Zarr format {cite:p}`10.5281/zenodo.3773449` and both FITS and Zarr are supported by the new Cutana tool {cite:p}`2025arXiv251104429G`.

 MEF files have reasonable support in existing tooling but the FITS data model has only limited grouping capabilities and would require the tooling to understand that each `EXTVER` value corresponds to a single cutout.
 For large MEF files they are also inefficient to access given the lack of indexing facilities in FITS.